tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 {% elsif site.format == "web" %}<img class="medium" src="images/restapi_www.svg" alt="Web as REST API" />
 {% endif %}

-You can see this response in cURL if you open a Terminal prompt and type `curl http://idratherbewriting.com`.
-(This assumes you have cURL installed.)
+You can see this response in curl if you open a Terminal prompt and type `curl http://idratherbewriting.com`.
+(This assumes you have curl installed.)

 Because the web itself is an example of RESTful style architecture, the way REST APIs work will likely become second nature to you.